mighty-gerbils/gerbil/README.md

 The macro system is based on quote-syntax, and provides the full meta-syntactic tower with a native implementation of syntax-case.
-It also provides a full-blown module system, similar to PLT Scheme's (sorry, racket) modules.
-The main difference from plt's modules is that Gerbil modules are single instantiation, supporting high performance ahead of time compilation and compiled macros.
+It also provides a full-blown module system, similar to PLT Scheme's (sorry, Racket) modules.
+The main difference from Racket is that Gerbil modules are single instantiation, supporting high performance ahead of time compilation and compiled macros.

 ## History of Gerbil
-Gerbil has been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations.
-As such I have had multiple backends that work with the Gerbil macro system, but I have elected to base the primary version of Gerbil on Gambit.
+Gerbil has been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
+As such I have had multiple backends that work with the Gerbil macro system, but I have elected to base the canonical version of Gerbil on Gambit.

 At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public